Choco-milk-for-u/UploadThing-Java/README.md

 #### uploade files

 Upload a file or files.
 You can also specify the type of some response data.
+_When uploading several files, the response body will contain the upload count. (count of only successfully uploaded files)_

 ```java
 UTResponse<UploadPerRequest<Long>> response = utApi.uploadFiles<Long>(File);